Exercise-10 (Computation of net cash flows from operating activities – indirect method)

 Balance sheet:

-Accounts payable given above relate to suppliers of merchandise.
+The accounts payable balances provided above relate to suppliers of merchandise only.

-Required: Using above information, compute net cash flows from operating activities under indirect method.
+Required: Using the above information, compute the net cash flows from operating activities under indirect method.

 Solution:

-The increase or decrease in working capital accounts have been computed below:
+The increases or decreases in working capital accounts have been computed below:

 Exercise-10(b):